 Furthermore, the MS may indicate whether the available PLMNs are present on the EHPLMN list, the Forbidden list, the User Controlled PLMN List or the Operator Controlled PLMN List.
 The MS may also indicate that the PLMN is not present on any of these lists.

+If the UE supporting MINT:

+- is not registered via non-3GPP access connected to 5GCN;

+- has detected that the RPLMN is in disaster condition as broadcasted by the NG-RAN cell of the available PLMN(s) (see subclause 4.4.3.1.1);

+- only forbidden PLMN(s) are available; and

+- the MS receives indication that some of the forbidden PLMN(s) provide disaster roaming to the MS(s) of the RPLMN (see subclause 4.4.3.1.1),

+the MS may indicate to the user that those PLMN(s) support disaster roaming.

 In i to v, if the MS supports CAG, for each PLMN/access technology combination of NG-RAN access technology, the MS shall present to the user: